piggyatbaqaqi/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-1. Make a histogram of the total number of steps taken each day
+### Make a histogram of the total number of steps taken each day.

 ```r